Planting Garlic In Spring February 20, 2019 10:04 7 Comments

 In the northern latitudes, most garlic is planted in the fall as the plants require a natural dormant period that includes cold temperatures.
 When you plant before winter, the garlic puts down roots until the temperatures freeze and then waits until the next season to continue growing.
 This fall growing period allows the garlic plants to get a head start and then explode out of the ground once temperatures warm up in spring.
 That's why garlic is often one of the first crops emerging from the soil.

 Although garlic is ideally planted in fall, dedicated gardeners should not be discouraged from planting in spring.
 It is still possible to grow and harvest, beautiful, excellent tasting garlic.
 The following tips are the most important things to consider when getting ready to plant in spring.

-The first challenge can sometimes be just finding seed to plant at the beginning of the season.
-Most garlic varieties offered by seed companies are only available in fall.
+The first challenge for many growers is finding spring garlic bulbs to plant in the first place.
+Most garlic varieties offered by seed companies (including our farm) are only available in late summer or fall.
 However, you can often purchase "spring garlic seed" at garden centers or greenhouses.
 This garlic is almost always a softneck garlic and does not need very much cold exposure.
 That means that the bulbs can usually be planted right after they've been purchased.